Locals are gathered around an iconic fountain in downtown Philadelphia on a sunny day — a welcome sight for those moving to Philadelphia.

 Yes, they are!
 In 2019 and 2020, more than 4,600 New Yorkers moved to Philadelphia from Manhattan, Brooklyn, or Queens.

-Philadelphia vs. New York
+Living in Philadelphia vs. New York

 People love to pit these two cities against each other, but locals make one thing very clear: Philly isn’t trying to be New York, and it has no interest in pretending it even wants to be.
 When comparing these two cities, it really comes down to the lifestyle you’re trying to live.

 New York is known for its hustle culture and round-the-clock nightlife.
 It’s filled with glitz and glam, and finding a world-class restaurant is easier than trying to cross the street.
 Philly, on the other hand, is much more laid back.
-You can still find great restaurants, but you’re more likely to find craft breweries, a Philly cheesesteak, and historic attractions at every turn.
+You can still find great bars and restaurants, but you’re more likely to find craft breweries, a Philly cheesesteak, and historic attractions at every turn.

 They’re the closest together on this list — only a two-hour drive or a 90-minute train ride — but they each come with their own unique culture and a group of locals who are proud to call their cities home.

-D.C. vs. Philadelphia
+Living in D.C. vs. Philadelphia

-Finally, how does D.C. fare against Philly?
+Finally, how does living in D.C. fare against Philly?
 Between these two, Philadelphia is the bigger option, in terms of both people and size.
 D.C. has a hustle culture similar to New York, but it’s more white-collar and “professional” compared to NYC’s artsy, high-fashion moments (unless you’re living in the Financial District).
 The nightlife and music scenes are going to differ depending on who you ask, but the biggest difference is in the overall culture.

 D.C. is a city of transplants, while Philly is a city of natives.
 Locals will tell you life feels more laidback in Philly and that the residents aren’t as focused on “who you know” and business in their personal time.
-D.C. is a city for changemakers and politicians, which doesn’t make it better or worse than Philly; it just means you should just be prepared for two distinct types of people, depending on where you move.
+D.C. is a city for changemakers and politicians, which doesn’t make it better or worse than Philly; it just means you should be prepared for two distinct types of people, depending on where you move.
 Local love for Philly runs deep, and you’ll see that in the people you encounter daily.

 Now then.
 On to the Philly specifics…